 Rory O'Connor - Audax Ireland

-Setting off from Heuston Station on the Thursday afternoon had turned into bit of a faff with bike bookings, inadvertently stoking pre-ride nerves.
+Setting off from Heuston Station on the Thursday afternoon had turned into bit of a faff with bike bookings( nothing new there ), stoking up some pre-ride nerves.
 I bumped into Helen getting off at Clara station and the two of us rode up to the Aspire Sports Center, part of an old country estate on the edge of the town.
 It was from here that the Celtic Knot 1000 would be based.
 We signed on upstairs and then turned our attention to some last minute bike tweaks.
 As the evening wore on the rest of the riders started to arrive.
 We milled around drinking tea, ogling bikes and generally having a bit of fun.
 Most were there for the 1000 km event with some for the 600 km and 400 km, which had been scheduled as ancillary events for late PBP qualifiers.
 One hardy chap from De Ronde van Cork was doing both the 600 and 400 back to back.
 The previous week he had done his ribs in following a handlebar malfunction, of sorts.
-Marcello the event organiser and his daughter Anna orchestrated some event formalities before we retired for the evening, to the adjoining dormitory rooms.
+Marcello Napolitano was the event organiser.
+He and his daughter Anna orchestrated some event formalities before we retired for the evening, to the adjoining dormitory rooms.